-Psychic Garden presents "The Caller", the second music video from Metal Preyers - A transatlantic audiovisual collaboration between UK musician/producer Jesse Hackett (Owiny Sigoma/Ennanga Vision), Chicago-based visual artist Mariano Chavez, Ugandan Acholitronix singing pioneer Otim Alpha, London-based sound system producer Lord Tusk and the East-African music label Nyege Nyege Tapes.
+Psychic Garden presents "The Caller", the second music video from Metal Preyers - A transatlantic audiovisual project between London-based musician and producer Jesse Hackett, Acholitronix singing legend Otim Alpha, Chicago visual artist Mariano Chavez, UK sound-system producer Lord Tusk and experimental East-African music label Nyege Nyege Tapes.

 "A lonely Acholi warrior, searches for solace and sanctuary in the dead of night, amidst the buzzing moonlit junk of a burning war.
 An ancient reptilian ghost, the snake demon mistress, haunts the Acholi warrior from beyond the shadow realm, invading his weary mind with disturbing hallucinations and intensifying inferno nightmares as she attempts to suffocate and steal his soul and drag him deep into the underworld." ~ Director's statement